Essex Property Trust (NYSE:ESS) Issues Q2 2021 Earnings Guidance

 Essex Property Trust (NYSE:ESS) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.920-3.000 for the period.
 The company issued revenue guidance of -.Essex Property Trust also updated its FY 2021 guidance to $12.020-12.460 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
-Shareholders of record on Wednesday, June 30th will be issued a $2.09 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Wednesday, June 30th will be given a dividend of $2.09 per share.
+This represents a $8.36 annualized dividend and a yield of 2.73%.
 The ex-dividend date is Tuesday, June 29th.
-This represents a $8.36 dividend on an annualized basis and a dividend yield of 2.70%.
-Essex Property Trust’s dividend payout ratio is currently 65.21%.
+Essex Property Trust’s dividend payout ratio (DPR) is 65.21%.

-In other Essex Property Trust news, Director Thomas E. Robinson sold 2,838 shares of the firm’s stock in a transaction on Wednesday, May 12th.
-The shares were sold at an average price of $280.32, for a total value of $795,548.16.
-Following the completion of the transaction, the director now owns 7,383 shares of the company’s stock, valued at $2,069,602.56.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Company insiders own 3.80% of the company’s stock.
+In other Essex Property Trust news, Director Thomas E. Robinson sold 2,838 shares of Essex Property Trust stock in a transaction that occurred on Wednesday, May 12th.
+The stock was sold at an average price of $280.32, for a total value of $795,548.16.
+Following the transaction, the director now directly owns 7,383 shares in the company, valued at approximately $2,069,602.56.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 3.80% of the company’s stock.

 About Essex Property Trust